mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 in the same unit would cause unique constraint failures.

 Also `IDatabaseDriver.clearCollection()` method is no longer present in the driver API.

+## `populateAfterFlush` is enabled by default

+After flushing a new entity, all relations are marked as populated, just like if the entity was loaded from the db.
+This aligns the serialized output of `e.toJSON()` of a loaded entity and just-inserted one.

+In v4 this behaviour was disabled by default, so even after the new entity was flushed, the serialized form contained only FKs for its relations.
+We can opt in to this old behaviour via `populateAfterFlush: false`.